nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 2. User would be able to mark if listed property is a closed deal or not.

-3. Meeting date will be able to handle dates beyond the year of 2050 (exclusive).
+3. Check for clash of `Meeting` timings across the different timings that are listed.

+4. User will not be able to create a `Meeting` with a very long venue length.

 # Thank You For Using PropertyFree!